 A native of Bath, England, Mark Tennent quickly learned his calling was in the mountains.
-He completed a specialist Outdoor Education degree at Bangor Normal College in North Wales, subsequently instructed at various outdoor centers in the UK, then graduated from the Royal Military Academy Sandhurst and was commissioned into the British Army, which he left as a Captain.
+After earning a degree in Outdoor Education at Bangor Normal College in North Wales, he instructed at UK outdoor centers, graduated from the Royal Military Academy, and served as a Captain in the British Army.
 A recipient of several mountaineering and leadership certificates, Mark has worked in various parts of the world including Afghanistan, Macedonia, Kosovo, Kenya, Sudan, and India.
-Since 2005, he has lived in the Savoie department of the French Alps, near Albertville, where he shares his passion for the outdoors, French food, and the local culture.
-He's a member of the French Syndicat Interprofessionnel de la Montagne, bringing together mountain guides, climbing instructors, and mountain leaders.
+Since 2005, he has lived in the French Alps, where he shares his passion for the outdoors, French food, and the local culture.
+He's a member of the French Syndicat Interprofessionnel de la Montagne, bringing together mountain guides and climbing instructors.
 When not guiding, he can be found skimountaineering, rock climbing, and cycling.